TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 Provide your API ID and the API secret as values for  `uid` and `key` parameters.

+### Clamav
+Clamav is a powerful and open source antivirus engine that permits you to write your custom signature using Yara and sigtool.This analyzer allows TheHive to communicate with a local clamav-daemon.

+A detailed configuration guide is available on Hetstat webstite [here](https://laskowski-tech.com/2018/07/24/clamav-analyzer-for-thehive-and-cortex/).

+The analyzer comes in only one flavor.

 ### Crtsh
 Get [Crt.sh](https://crt.sh/) certificate transparency lists associated with a domain name.
 Crt.sh is an online service operated by the Comodo Certificate Authority.